The Belluschi Pavilion, a mid-century modern house moved to the Marylhurst campus, was featured in the fall 2015 issue of Preservation Magazine.

 Debi Meyers, Vice President for Finance and Campus Services

 Joan Saalfeld, SNJM, Ph.D., Vice President for Mission Integration

 Nicola Sysyn, Vice President for University Advancement

 The Marylhurst University Board of Trustees includes prominent members of the regional community and is chaired by Andrew MacRitchie of Aequitas Capital Management.
 Trustees are Marylhurst alumni, corporate executives, educators and civic leaders.
 The board represents a variety of industries, including financial services, retail, health services, public utilities and university education.
 Each member brings a unique perspective and high caliber of leadership.

-Marylhurst's international students represent 13 countries.
-The countries most represented are Canada, Japan, Thailand, Mexico and Taiwan.
+Marylhurst's international students represent 12 countries.
+The countries most represented are Canada, China, South Korea, Jamaica, Mexico and Vietnam.

 There are more than 9,000 Marylhurst University alumni, spanning the graduating classes of 1927 through today.

 Business Management * BAS

 Real Estate Studies *